Understand more about composting toilets

 This is a problem because anaerobic composting is very odourous and results in high greenhouse gas emissions, compared to other methods.

-There is also a higher risk of ground water pollution, so it’s best to compost above ground in a dedicated compost pile or bin.
+There is also a higher risk of ground water pollution, so it’s best to compost above ground in dedicated compost piles or bins.

 Can I use my compost to grow food?